ananelson/dexy-blog/2012/03/blogging-with-wordpress/index.md

 For this example, we will tell pygments to use inline styles rather than classes, so no modification to the CSS is required (which is good since I'm doing this demo using a free wordpress.com blog, so I can't modify the CSS).

+We will write a short blog post that shows parallel code written in Python and JavaScript, and executed using the python REPL and the rhino interpreter respectively.
+Pygments has support for python console transcripts, so we will have syntax highlighting on the Python output.
+However, there is not (yet) a comparable highlighter for JavaScript, so we will just show the raw output and surround it with &lt;pre&gt; tags.

 We'll use markdown rather than HTML, so we don't have to type as much markup.
 Here is the source for our blog post:

 {{ d['ex2-index.md|pyg'] }}